GArdennes/google-globe-trends/readme.md

 - **Globe Visualization**: Added options for globe visualization using `react-globe.gl` and `react-native-mapview`.
 (11/12/2024)
 - **Data Population**: Populated `data.json` with popular keywords per country.
 (11/12/2024)
 - **Deployment**: Deployed the site successfully.
 (11/12/2024)
+- **Visualise vanilla tree chart**: Confirm if tree chart visualisation is commendable with globe visualisation.
+(17/01/2025)
+- **Legends appended to globe visualisation**: Provide an icon tray for easy reading and intepretation of SDG tree map.
+(17/01/2025)

 ## Getting Started